alephnode/alephnode/src/pages/13-jiggy-jest-jenkins-one/index.md

 - NOTE: when setting up the lambda, you have to grant the lambda Comprehend permission.
 I do full access
 - https://d1.awsstatic.com/Projects/P5505030/aws-project_Jenkins-build-server.pdf (excellent jenkins build server)

+### Wrapping Up

+By now, we've written a few tests that showcase mocking, rewiring, asserting, and other key aspects of testing software.

+In part two of this article series, I'll show how to deploy the service using infrastructure as code with Terraform, as well as setting up a CI/CD system with Jenkins.

+For now, here's the usual reading list for more information.

+- Test Driven Development book link
+- Jest walkthrough
+- martin fowler testing article (?)

+As always, thanks for reading.